 - Ethnic intimidation — Ethnic intimidation is defined as acting maliciously with regard to another person because he or she belongs to or may belong to a certain race or protected group of people.
 There are serious consequences attached to this crime.

 - Recklessly endangering another person — This crime is a misdemeanor.
 You are charged with this if you willfully disregard the safety of another person by putting them at risk of injury or death.

 You might feel that your situation is hopeless if you have been arrested for domestic violence or assault and spent a night in jail.
 But remember that every suspect is considered innocent until proven guilty.
 You have important constitutional rights that are there to protect you.
 Your Pittsburgh Criminal Defense lawyer can get your charges dismissed by showing that you harmed the supposed victim because you had reason to believe that he or she was going to hurt you.

 In some cases, you might not have hurt the other person at all.
 Sometimes, false accusations are leveled at people.
 Your attorney can present evidence to show that your accuser is not always honest.
 Whatever the case may be, the prosecutor is required to prove beyond a reasonable doubt that you committed the crime of which you are accused.
 This is not easy to do, but an experienced and skilled domestic violence lawyer in the Pittsburgh area will recognize the weaknesses of the prosecution’s case against you.

-Our Pittsburgh Criminal Lawyers at Logue Law will help you get the best outcome possible.
+Our Pittsburgh Criminal Lawyers at Logue Law Group will help you get the best outcome possible.
 We have helped countless clients resolve their cases and get back to their lives after facing domestic violence charges.
 Call us today at (412) 389-0805.